 Inside – the Texas Fruitcake Queen was an innovative farm wife who took eight simple steps to create success with a part-time business she started in her kitchen.

-Gladys Farek was a wife and mother of six girls who literally held down the farm for her traveling salesman husband.
+Gladys Farek was a wife and mother of six girls who held down the farm for her traveling salesman husband.
 She fed and cared for her daughters and the cattle, keeping their homestead functioning in Cistern, Texas (population 150).

 1. Start small right where you are

 She started looking for an outlet for her creative cooking talents.
-Her home town of Cistern was a tiny Czech hamlet, so in 1972 she started selling homemade bread to local restaurants a few miles away in bigger places like Flatonia (population 1200).
+Her hometown of Cistern was a tiny Czech hamlet, so in 1972 she started selling homemade bread to local restaurants a few miles away in slightly larger places like Flatonia (population 1200).

 2. Have a good idea?
 Do it.

 Gladys’ big cookies were a big hit.
 Gladys, her daughters and a friend or two baked and delivered up to 700 dozen a week.
 She turned her garage into a full-fledged bakery called Gladys’ Cookies Shop.

 3. Keep your priorities straight

 Gladys’ mother died when she was two.
 As a young girl, cooking and baking was just something she and her sisters did to help their daddy keep their large family fed.

 In talking to her, I don’t know that baking was a burning passion when she looked around in 1972.
 She was searching for something creative to do that could also bring in extra money.